pauljickling/notes/javascript/react/react.md

 }
 ```

-Another difference from standard Javascript event handlers is that you cannot return `false` to prevent default behavior.
+Another difference from standard JavaScript event handlers is that you cannot return `false` to prevent default behavior.
 Instead you would have to call the `preventDefault()` method on the event.

 ```
 function handleClick(e) {